The 6 biggest Amazon FBA mistakes and how sellers can successfully get compensated.

 Reimbursement for items not returned

-The “expired” return requests, meaning those older than 45 days for which the customer has already received a refund but has not returned the item, can be found in the report on Amazon VAT transactions.
-To access this, go to Reports > Fulfilled by Amazon and open the “Amazon VAT Transactions Report” and download it.
-Orders shipped via FBA can be found in the SALES_CHANNEL column under AFN.
+The “expired,” i.e., return requests older than 45 days for which the customer has already received a refund but has not returned the goods, can be found in the Amazon VAT Transactions report.
+To do this, go to Reports > Fulfilled by Amazon and access the “Amazon VAT Transactions report” and download it.
+Orders that were shipped via FBA can be found in the SALES_CHANNEL column under AFN.

-In the list, you can now filter for the refunds that do not have a return (only REFUND, but no RETURN under TRANSACTION_TYPE).
+In the list, you can now filter for the refunds for which there is no return (only REFUND, but no RETURN under TRANSACTION_TYPE).

 How does Amazon calculate the reimbursement for FBA errors?

-To estimate a selling price for the item to be refunded, Amazon compares various indicators due to significant price fluctuations.
-These include:
+To determine an estimated selling price for the item to be reimbursed, Amazon compares various indicators due to significant price fluctuations.
+These are:

 If there is still not enough information available, Amazon assigns an estimated selling price of a comparable product.